 For students who wish to develop some expertise in a particular substantive area, but who also seek flexibility in terms of taking electives in a broad range of other areas, we offer specialized concentration programs.
 The concentration programs offer flexibility in students' choices of electives.
 There is no thesis requirement in any of the concentration programs.

-In addition, George Mason's curriculum offers twenty courses in intellectual property law and over two dozen courses in the area of law & economics.
+In addition, Scalia Law School’s curriculum offers twenty courses in intellectual property law and over two dozen courses in the area of law & economics.

 For students who wish to develop some expertise in a particular substantive area, but who also seek flexibility in terms of taking electives in a broad range of areas, we offer specialized concentration programs.
 There is no thesis requirement in any of the concentration programs.

-At George Mason School of Law, we offer concentrations in the following legal subject areas:
+At Scalia Law School, we offer concentrations in the following legal subject areas:

 For students who wish to develop a greater degree of specialization in a particular substantive area, we offer specialized track programs in the following subject areas: